Powerlearnproject/se-assignment-day-2-git-and-github-waweruscholar/README.md

 Configure the Repository- When creating the repository, you’ll need to make several key decisionswhich are:
 Repository Name:
 Choose a name for your repository.
 It should reflect the purpose of your project (e.g., my-new-project,).
-GitHub will show you a preview of the repository URL once you provide a name, which will be based on your GitHub username (e.g., https://github.com/wawerscholar/assignment2).
+GitHub will show you a preview of the repository URL once you provide a name, which will be based on your GitHub username .
 You can provide a short description of the repository (e.g., "A project to build a personal website").
 Visibility:
 Public: Anyone can see your repository.
 It's ideal for open-source projects or when you want to share your code with the world.